 Publicity Directors.
 The Publicity Director(s) shall Manage social media accounts, oversee marketing initiatives of the organization, advertise the organization’s events, manage and answer messages received in any social media accounts in a timely manner, and work with other teams to create any promotional material designed to increase the exposure of the organization.

 Mentor Relations Director.
-The Mentor Relations Director(s) shall stay up to date with mentor progression through their education, collect surveys designed to maintain the mentor database at least two times a year, assess mentor satisfaction and areas of improvements and oversee the establishment of any relation between mentors and mentees.
+The Mentor Relations Director(s) shall stay up to date with mentor progression through their education, collect surveys designed to maintain the mentor database at least two times a year, assess mentor satisfaction and areas of improvements, and oversee the establishment of any relation between mentors and mentees.

 Mentee Relations Director.
 The Mentee Relations Director(s) shall keep a database of mentees, follow up with satisfaction surveys, work with mentor relations directors to oversee the establishment of any relation between mentors and mentees, ensure professional messaging between mentee and mentors, and oversee any initiative created to engage mentees of the organization.